ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 Growing from my formative years in a rural environment, training in classical dance and music (piano and voice), graduate work at Otis College of Art and Design, informed by the Frankfurt School’s critical social theories, independent study in Rationality and Irrationality, assisting art history courses in Modernism to Conceptualism and Photography, studies in imaging and social psychology in Ehime, Japan, interest in ethical textile production, lifelong curiosities in geology, physics, and biology, into an artistic research practice made my view of art a result of combining of scientific methods and skills.

-In the context of contemporary installation, sculpture, music, design, performance and visual arts, A.I., conservation, photography and imaging, 1970’s American Land Art, my previous work with Virtual Material, Making Sense Master Fine Art thesis, and Pattern Recognition project were foundational to the multidisciplinary methods proposed for ÆSTHETIC RESONANCES.
+In the context of contemporary installation, sculpture, music, design, performance and visual arts, A.I., conservation, photography and imaging, 1970’s American Land Art, my previous works More Than Human, Virtual Material, built upon MFA thesis Making Sense, the Pattern Recognition and Body Architecture learning methods foundational to the multidisciplinary methods proposed for ÆSTHETIC RESONANCES.

-Transforming technologies for resource mining and geological surveying into tools for relating the significance of the land with the people, ÆSTHETIC RESONANCES looks into the resonances of the earth.
-By emphasising the pragmatic actualities within the earth, a lens and narrative of compassionate understanding can be woven.
-The model of ‘artist as organiser of synesthetic sense information’, makes the interdisciplinary art-research project a unique fusion of structural and systematic methods in recording, sound, textile production, scientific presentations and ongoing performances.
+Transforming technologies for resource mining and geological surveying into tools for relating the significance of the land with the people, ÆSTHETIC RESONANCES looks into the resonances of the earth as a means to create forms rooted in Geological Empathy.
+Geological empathy emphasizes pragmatic actualities within the earth, weaving views and narratives of compassionate understanding.
+The mode of artist as organizer of synesthetic sense information, data and science communication, technician and re-examiner of A.I. and data set analysis, makes the interdisciplinary art-research project a unique fusion of structural and systematic methods in recording, sound, textile production, scientific presentations and ongoing performances.

 - Measuring actualities of landscapes through remnant magnetism.